Jojo Babie Flaunts Round Booty In A Thong Bodysuit On Instagram

-Jojo Babie has only shared two new photos to her Instagram page over the past week and they’ve both received lots of positive attention.
-And in her most recent share from today, she showed off her round booty in an all-black ensemble.
-In particular, her thong bodysuit was hard to miss.
+Jojo Babie has shared two new photos to her Instagram page over the past week, and they’ve both received lots of positive attention.
+In her most recent share that was posted today, she showed off her round booty in an all-black ensemble.

-The model posed outside on what appeared to be a rooftop parking lot, and stood with her feet apart and her back angled towards the camera.
+The model posed outside on what appeared to be a rooftop parking lot, and she stood with her feet apart and her back angled toward the camera.

 Her ensemble included a black thong bodysuit that allowed her to showcase her derrière, and it looked to have a revealing cut in the front as a hint of her underboob was visible.
-She paired the sexy piece with a baggy, black long-sleeved shirt with a high cut and also held a matching sweater in both of her hands.
+She paired the sexy piece with a baggy, black long-sleeved shirt with a high cut, and she also held a matching sweater in both hands.

 The sweater hung just below her booty and featured a white graphic on the back of a woman’s face and abstract shapes.
-Jojo completed her outfit with a pair of high heeled sandals with ankle straps.
+Jojo completed her outfit with a pair of high-heeled sandals with ankle straps.

-She wore her hair down in a middle part and brushed her voluminous, curly locks around her shoulders and they seemed to be blowing slightly in the wind.
-Jojo looked over her left shoulder and gave a smoldering pout.
+She wore her hair down in a middle part and brushed her voluminous, curly locks around her shoulders.
+They seemed to be blowing slightly in the wind.
+Jojo looked over her left shoulder and offered a smoldering pout to the camera.

-Behind her were a couple of brown and peach buildings, and the skies looked white in the photo.
-The bright sunlight fell on the side of Jojo’s figure and the diffused light left her skin looking flawless.
+There were a couple of brown buildings behind her, and the skies above her looked white in the photo.
+The bright sun fell on the side of Jojo’s figure and the diffused light left her skin looking flawless.
 Furthermore, the locks around her face glowed in the shot.

-The update has received over 69,700 likes in the past nine hours that it’s been available.
+The update has received over 69,700 likes in the nine hours that it’s been available.

 “D*mn absolutely Beautiful hope you are having amazing day today my crush,” gushed a devotee.